francois-le-ko4la/docstring-to-markdown/README.md

 ```
 <pre>

-Writes the doc: screen or files.
+Write the doc - screen or files.

 It exits 0 on success, and >0 if an error occurs.

 <b>args:</b>